 - Failure to adequately brief passengers on the perils of parasailing, safety and proper technique.

 Complicating matters is the fact that many parasailing companies require participants to sign waivers of liability.
-Although such waivers may be upheld by the court, they are not invincible, and should be carefully studied by an experienced injury attorney familiar with tourist injury cases.
+Although such waivers may be upheld by the court, they are not invincible, and should be carefully studied by an experienced parasailing injury lawyer in Fort Lauderdale who is familiar with these cases.